mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 :::

 :::info
-The selected unfiltered rows will be auto-deselected when the filter is applied.
+The selected rows that do not pass the filtering criteria are automatically deselected when the filter is applied.
 Row selection propagation is not applied to the unfiltered rows.
 :::

 :::warning